Skip to content

 -o Output file name.
 When we specify the bam extension samtools automatically compresses the output

-Compressing the file to the bam format is an important step as when working with real data sam files can be massive and our storage capacity on NeSI is limited.
+Compressing the sam files to bam format is an important step as sam files can be massive.
 It is also helpful to sort the mapping information so that reads mapped to a contig are listed in order of their start position.
 For example

 Unsorted reads